dichapabe/md-to-pdf/README.md

 4. Edit the MakeFile to choose which markdown files you want to use
 5. In the Terminal, run `make`.

-To get updates, pull updates from LearnOSM and run `make` again.
+To get updates, pull updates from LearnOSM and run `make` again. # md-to-pdf